 Fresh Herb Falafel

-Begin making the falafel a day in advance to soak the chickpeas and fava beans.
+You can use a combination of dry chickpeas and fava beans, or all dry chickpeas.
+Begin making the falafel a day in advance to soak the beans overnight.
 Make the tahini sauce in advance up to three days.
 An ice cream scoop works great as an alternative to a falafel scoop.
 Be careful not to make the falafel too large, or they won’t cook through to the center.

 For the falafel: